skycoin/viscript/README.md

 An "affordance" is something that CAN be done to an object
 - all affordances, must be enumerable
+- a user must be able to select each possible action, from a list

 A "restriction" is something that CANNOT be done to an object
 - restrictions must be checked and the affordance list filtered
+- Some types of restrictions, can be applied to a program as an operation, to remove an affordance
+- an example, is that structs/functions are defined, then the affordance for modifying them is removed (allowing compilation or simplification to a static binary)

 A "context" is current state
 - list of functions